-This photoblog on Bodoland includes pictures and photos of Bodo villages, Manas National Park and Dwijing Festival.
+This photo blog on Bodoland includes pictures of Bodo villages, Manas National Park and Dwijing Festival.

 During my recent trip to Assam, I happened to visit a few places in Bodoland and click their pictures, including Dwijing Festival, Manas National Park and Bodo villages.

-Note: If you’re a travel influencer and want to be a part of Bodoland Ambassador Season 3, here’s the website where you can apply.
-Check this introductory video of our entire trip:
+If you’re a travel influencer and want to be a part of Bodoland Ambassador program next year click here and apply on the official website.

 For a period of one week, we explored Dwijing festival, Manas National Park and a few villages across Bodoland, and honestly speaking, I loved every bit of it.

 From people to the food to landscapes, everything about this place was worth appreciating.
-You can read more about my experience in detail in this Bodoland article.
+You can read more about my experience in detail in this Bodoland blog.

 Bodoland Pictures: Photos of Villages